Rahil-Parikh/operating_system_xv6/README.md

 - Can be resolved by running `sudo apt install libpixman-1-dev` ([link](https://stackoverflow.com/a/39916441))

+## Check the following branches to find their respective implementations
+- 1_startup_process - Boot Rom and Bootloader
+- 2_vitual_mem_mngt - Process Memory Management
+- 3_user_thread_mngt - User-Level Thread Management
+- 4_trap_emulate_virtualization - Trap and Emulate Virtualization

 ## Acknowledgement

-We remain thankful to the xv6 team at MIT for their open-source codebase.
+Thankful to the xv6 team at MIT for their open-source codebase.